 Fellows broaden their management skills and sharpen their leadership capacity while gaining insights into the trends and challenges facing health care in California.
 Alumni become part of a network that continues to collaborate and develop its skills.

-Applications for the program are accepted each spring.
+Applications for the program are accepted each September beginning in 2015 (previously accepted in the spring).
 For more information about the program and current and alumni fellows, and for complete application instructions and forms, visit the UCSF Center for Health Professions site.

 Mark Smith's Seven Steps for Health Care Leaders